|The Frankfurt-Tipp rating:|

-The majority of children in the USA have fallen victim to a mysterious disease.
+A large percentage of children in the United States have fallen victim to a mysterious plague.
 Those who have survived have extraordinary powers.
-Some of them are only particularly intelligent.
+Some of them are merely particularly intelligent.
 But there are a few children who have powers beyond imagination.
-A reason for the adults to send the children to so-called "rehabilitation camps", where they are divided into colours according to their abilities.
-Only those who are classified red or orange will be killed immediately.
-Ten-year-old Ruby is also considered an orange - and therefore particularly dangerous.
-But her abilities make it possible for her to be classified as green and therefore harmless.
-Ruby (Amandla Stenberg), who has grown into a teenager in the meantime, lives in the camp for six years before she is unmasked.
-But before she is eliminated, she is rescued by a mysterious woman (Mandy Moore).
-But the girl cannot trust her either, which is why she dares to flee together with a small group of other teenagers.
-Their destination is East River, a place where other children supposedly live in safety.
-But the way there is dangerous, especially since a particularly unscrupulous bounty hunter (Gwendoline Christie) has set out to hunt Ruby…
+A reason for the adults to send the children to so-called resocialization camps, where they are divided into colors according to their abilities.
+Only those classified red or orange are killed immediately.
+Ten-year-old Ruby is also considered orange - and therefore particularly dangerous.
+But her abilities allow her to still be classified as green and thus harmless.
+For six years, Ruby (Amandla Stenberg), now a teenager, lives in the camp before she is exposed.
+But before she is eliminated, she is saved by a mysterious woman (Mandy Moore).
+But the girl can't trust her either, so she and a small group of other teenagers make their escape.
+Their destination is called East River, a place where other children supposedly live in safety.
+But the way there is dangerous, especially since a particularly ruthless bounty hunter (Gwendoline Christie) has set out to hunt Ruby.

-That wouldn't be too bad if a gripping arc of tension were to be created here.
-But he, like the rest of the film, remains consistently mediocre.
-Neither the characters nor the story are really worked out, so that a few stenciled characters fight their way through a plot framework dominated by clichés.
-The only thing from which this book adaptation can profit is the strong leading actress.
-Amandla Stenberg, who made her first major appearance as Rue in "Die Tribute von Panem" and was already the best aspect of the film in the teen romance "Du neben mir", can play convincingly against the weak script with a mixture of innocence and strength.
-Unfortunately, their co-stars only manage this to a limited extent.
+That wouldn't be so bad, if a gripping suspense would be built up here.
+But this, like the rest of the movie, remains consistently in mediocrity.
+Neither the characters nor the story are really fleshed out, leaving a couple of template-like characters to struggle through a plot framework dominated by clichés.
+The only thing this book adaptation has going for it is its strong lead actress.
+Amandla Stenberg, who made her first major appearance as Rue in The Tribute to Panem and was already the film's best aspect in the teen romance You Beside Me, is able to convincingly play against the weak script with a mixture of innocence and strength.
+Her co-stars, unfortunately, only succeed to a limited extent.